-- Program Chair Kate Latimer, MA, LPCC - 95 guarter units (equivalent to approx. 60 semester credit hours) including clinical field training. - Transformational, integrative and holistic approach to counselor education trains students in core competencies required to practice as mental health professionals. - Curriculum prepares students for the National Counselor Exam (NCE) - Graduates are eligible for counselor licensure in most states. •
+- The Program Chair oversees the MA in Counseling. - 95 quarter units (equivalent to approx. 60 semester credit hours) including clinical field training. - Transformational, integrative, and holistic approach to counselor education trains students in core competencies required to practice as mental health professionals. - Curriculum prepares students for the National Counselor Exam (NCE) - Graduates are eligible for counselor licensure in most states.

-The program prepares master's-level counselors with the theoretical background, facilitation skills, presence and consciousness to practice in clinical, community, and educational settings as well as private practice.
-Students experience transformation through experiential coursework, self-reflection and skillsbased learning as they explore counseling theory and practice.
+The program prepares master's-level counselors with the theoretical background, facilitation skills, presence, and consciousness to practice in clinical, community, and educational settings as well as private practice.
+Students experience transformation through experiential coursework, self-reflection, and skills-based learning as they explore counseling theory and practice.
 Students develop their own professional identities as counselors, which is examined and reinforced through applied learning in practicum and internships.
 Faculty members encourage individual and creative expression within the learning process.

-All courses for the Master's Degree in Counseling are designed to align with national standards for 🕮 Counselor education as described by professional organizations such as the American Counseling 🕮 Association (ACA), the Association for Counselor Education and Supervision (ACES) and accrediting bodies such as Council for Accreditation of Counseling and Related Educational Programs (CACREP), in order to meet licensure requirements in as many states as possible.
+All courses for the Master's Degree in Counseling are designed to align with national standards for Counselor education as described by professional organizations such as the American Counseling Association (ACA), the Association for Counselor Education and Supervision (ACES) and accrediting bodies such as Council for Accreditation of Counseling and Related Educational Programs (CACREP), in order to meet licensure requirements in as many states as possible.